 Study leader, Dr Claudia Langenberg and team suggested that waist circumference should be measured more widely for estimating type 2 diabetes risk.

-They pointed out that a non-obese, overweight male with a waist circumference of at least 40.2 inches (102cm) has the same or higher risk of type 2 diabetes as an obese male.
+They pointed out that a male without obesity who is overweight with a waist circumference of at least 40.2 inches (102cm) has the same or higher risk of type 2 diabetes as a male with obesity.
 The same applies for females with a waist of 34.6 inches (88cm) or more.